 Edye Lawler, Ph.D.

-Professor Lawler, who retired in 2011, concentrates on nineteenth-century German literature, philosophy, and theology.
-She served for many years as Dean of Educational Services at Drew University.
+Professor Lawler, who retired in 2011, has an enduring scholarly interest in nineteenth-century German literature, philosophy, and theology.
+She also served for many years as Dean of Educational Services at Drew University.

 Adjunct Instructor of German